severr/severr-php/README.md

-# severr-php API client
+# trakerr-php API client
-Get your application events and errors to Severr via the *Severr Client*.
+Get your application events and errors to Trakerr via the *Trakerr Client*.

 - API version: 1.0.0